kfpo/Cyberpunk-Modding-Docs/for-mod-creators/modding-guides/textures-and-luts/creating-a-lut-from-scratch/README.md

 If you have issues getting Resolve to run for the first time, uninstall the panels program.
 It causes crashes if you don't have any DaVinci panels or sliders.
 {% endhint %}

-1. Create a Resolve project
+1. Create a DaVinci Resolve project.
-2. Go to "Fusion" tab from the bottom pane without importing any media
+2. Go to "Fusion" tab at the bottom pane without importing any media.
-3. Right click at the "Nodes" bottom pane & add select "Add Tool" -> "LUT" -> "LUT Cube Creator"
+3. Right click at the "Nodes" bottom pane & select "Add Tool" -> "LUT" -> "LUT Cube Creator"
-4. Select "LUTCubeCreator1" node.
-On the "Inspector" right pane change the "Type" to "Vertical" and "Size" to 32, 48, or 64.
+4. Click on "LUTCubeCreator1" node.
+From the "Inspector" right pane, change the "Type" to "Vertical" and "Size" to 32, 48, or 64.
 Remember this number, as you will use it later.
 5. On the "Nodes" pane, hover on "MediaOut1" node & click on both circles below.
 6. On one of the sides, right click & select "Views" -> "3D Histogram".
 You should now have a LUT cube present.
 7. If you'd like more accuracy, right click and go to "3D Histogram" and select "Solid", then select "Sampling" -> 1:1.